joshbegley/nyt-latest/README.md

 `Local firefighting officials provided few details about the incident at Olympic National Forest.
 Federal officials rarely enforce immigration laws at the site of an emergency.`\
 https://nytimes.com/2025/08/28/us/border-patrol-bear-gulch-fire.html

-**Russian Missile and Drone Attack Kills at Least 8 in Kyiv**\
+**Russian Missile and Drone Attack Kills at Least 10 in Kyiv**\
-`The strikes on Ukraine’s capital early Thursday injured at least 22 people and left others trapped under rubble, officials said.`\
+`The strikes on Ukraine’s capital early Thursday injured more than 30 people and left others trapped under rubble, officials said.`\
 https://nytimes.com/2025/08/28/world/europe/ukraine-russia-strikes.html

 **Dodger Details: Shohei Ohtani's shift in pitch usage, mapping the rotation and more**\